-I know that the fishing is the main attraction when coming to visit me anyway.
-Buy you’ll be glad to know that there’s plenty of activities and sites to take in around Astoria.
+I know that the fishing is the main attraction when coming to visit me anyway, but you’ll be glad to know that there are plenty of activities and sites to take in around Astoria.
 Below are some suggestions of places to take in during your visit.

 The Columbia River Maritime Museum

 The history of the Columbia River will be right at your fingertips as you visit this one of a kind museum.
 Located right on the river in downtown Astoria, I’ve always enjoyed my visits to the Columbia River’s past and I’m sure you will too.
 Visit their site at www.crmm.org.

 Fort Stevens is a state park located about 5 miles to the West of Astoria on the northwesterly most tip of Oregon.
 The fort was in use by the U.S. government from 1847 until 1947.
 The park has many activities, reenactments and is just plain fun to visit throughout the year.
 The park even provides camping and yurts to visitors of the area.
 To learn more about the park visit the site sponsored by Friends of Old Fort Stevens.